willyvaessen/willy.javascript.info/readme.md

 I can't remember hearing about it in the frontend lessons I had.
 I checked the learning materials and was unable to find it at this point.
 No assignment in this chapter.

+## 04. Variables

+I got some useful information about variables.
+How to declare them, when to use which one.